madebykind/madebykind-v3/content/blog/branding-sustainability-without-the-greenwash.md

 Before moving into design or delivery, it can be helpful to pause and reflect on who you need to reach, what they already believe, and what your work can confidently stand behind.
 We created the Project Discovery Planner to help teams do exactly that.

-It is a practical tool to support early thinking, surface assumptions, and make more grounded decisions before work begins.
+It is a practical tool to support early thinking, surface assumptions and make more informed decisions before work begins.

 {{< data-capture
   heading="Download the Project Discovery Planner"